Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends

+\labelsubseccounter{VI-A} Fig. \ref{fig:RSMAvsOtherMAUL} and Fig. \ref{fig:RSMAvsOtherMA} illustrate the relationship between different MA schemes for uplink and downlink transmission, respectively.
+RSMA is more general than NOMA and OMA in both cases.
+For uplink transmissions, RSMA in Fig. \ref{fig:uplinkRS} reduces to uplink NOMA if the transmit power at each user-$k$ is fully allocated to one stream, i.e., $s_{k1}$, such that $W_k$ is encoded directly into $s_{k1}$ directly.
+When only one user is active in each time-frequency resource block, uplink NOMA further reduces to OMA.

+For downlink transmission, Fig. \ref{fig:RSMAvsOtherMA} compares linearly precoded MA schemes including multicasting, SDMA, OMA, NOMA, and four linearly precoded RSMA schemes, namely, generalized RS, 2-layer HRS, 1-layer RS, and RS--CMD.
 Generalized RS is a universal linearly precoded scheme that comprises all other schemes except RS-CMD as sub-schemes.
 By allocating non-zero power to the $K$-order stream, $|\mathcal{K}_i|$-order streams, and $1$-order streams while turning off all other streams, generalized RS reduces to 2-layer HRS.
 2-layer HRS reduces to 1-layer RS when the $|\mathcal{K}_i|$-order streams of 2-layer HRS are turned off (with zero transmit power allocated to them).
 RS-CMD is not a special instance of other RSMA schemes as RS-CMD does not combine and jointly encode user messages.
 Though the common streams in RS-CMD are decoded by all or at least several users, each stream is intended only for a single user.